MM120-i/Tic_Tac_Toe/README.md

 - **September 02, 2023:**
   - Changed the code format of the function 'printWinner()'.
   - Improved code readability by adding more comments for readers.

+- **October 29, 2023:**
+   - Added a header file with appropriate contents.